ac3cloud/escape-fridge/pi/README.md

 The bits that run on the raspberry pi

+# Development

-## Development
+## Environment

 Set up some environment variables

-* Setup your environment based on output from API deployment TODO: Fix this to integrate more seamlessly
-* Set a unique thing name
+* API_URL comes from output of the deployment from admin directory
+* IOT_HOST comes fro AWS console

 Add to _.env.production.local_:
 ```